lcdb/lcdb-wf/docs/getting-started.rst

     # You can clean up the cloned copy if you want:
     # rm -rf /tmp/lcdb-wf-tmp

+This will clone the full git repo to ``/tmp/lcdb-wf-tmp``, check out the master branch (or whatever branch ``$BRANCH`` is set to), copy the files required for an RNA-seq project over to ``analysis/project``, build the main conda environment and the R environment, save the ``.lcdb-wf-deployment.json`` file there, and then delete the temporary repo.

 Option 2: Clone repo manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~